 The girls come from a family of painters.
-Their grandma (my mother-in-law) has done some beautiful paintings and drawings –in my opinion, she is the queen of sunsets.
-Their abuela (great-grandma) is an accomplished artist who often combines her work of counseling with art creating simply stunning works.
+Their grandma (my mother-in-law) has done some beautiful paintings and drawings–in my opinion, she is the queen of sunsets.
+Their abuela (great-grandma) is an accomplished artist who often combines her work of counseling with art, creating simply stunning works.

 While painting on cardboard is a great solution and enjoyable, it doesn’t dry very quickly.
-I remember the Buddha Board I had seen at Epcot and thought that might be great alternative.
+I remember the Buddha Board I had seen at Epcot and thought that might be a great alternative.
 But once I saw the price, the idea of getting two, at this time, seemed like a lot.
 I also wanted it to be a little more durable and portable.
 I was ready to write off this idea and just keep with cardboard, when I saw Japanese reusable calligraphy paper in the related options.
 At an affordable price, it was perfect!
 I just needed to make it so that the girls could easily use it.

 I asked my husband to create a frame for the reusable paper so there was a spot for their brushes.
 But when I came across frames at Target on clearance for $3.50, I bought two with the plan to slightly modify them to meet our needs.

-One of the best parts of making your own, is that you can create it to whatever size fits your needs.
+One of the best parts of making your own is that you can create it to whatever size fits your needs.

-Wallah, a budget-friendly DIY Buddha Board, perfect for two little girls who wish to paint with mummy.
+Wallah, a budget-friendly DIY Buddha Board, perfect for two little girls who wish to paint with their mummy.

 This post contains affiliate links at no extra cost to you.